IBM-Cloud/slack-chatbot-database-watson/README.md

 **Note:**
 This branch contains the code and the tutorial "Build a database-driven Slackbot" in the version prior to May 30, 2022.
+It is based on the now deprecated IBM Cloud Functions.
 **See the file [TUTORIAL.md](TUTORIAL.md) for the tutorial instructions.**

 # Build a database-driven Slackbot with IBM Watson™ Assistant